LevonBecker/mongodb_backup/README.md

 ## Disclaimer

 Use at your own risk.
-I am not responsible for any negative impacts caused by using this module or following my instructions.
+I am not responsible for any negative impacts caused by using this code or following these instructions.

 I am sharing this for educational purposes.

-I hope it helps and you enjoy my hard work. :)
+I hope it helps!